naviserver-project/naviserver/README.md

 ## 5. Mailing Lists

-There are mailing lists for NaviServer to discuss topics ranging from configuration to development and future direction.
-To join, visit:
+Join the NaviServer mailing lists to discuss configuration, development, and future directions.
+Visit:
 <https://sourceforge.net/projects/naviserver>

 Thank you for your interest in NaviServer.
-We hope you find it useful and look forward to hearing from you on our mailing list.
+We hope you find it valuable and look forward to your contributions on our mailing lists.

 ---